Phoenix (French band): Ti Amo (2016–2019)

 In November 2016, Phoenix changed their social media themes to a television holding screen image.
 They also announced a series of festival appearances in Spain and France.
 On 4 January 2017, it was announced that they would be in a headlining spot at Governors Ball in New York City the first weekend of June, which would be their first show since 2014.
-In March they announced to be playing two warm-up shows on 22 and 23 April in Antwerp, Belgium.
+In March they announced two warm-up shows on 22 and 23 April in Antwerp, Belgium.

 On 1 March 2017, Phoenix again updated social media, teasing new music with a 30-second clip, and announcing multiple tour dates.
 By 24 April 2017, the band had announced that their sixth album, Ti Amo, would be released on 9 June 2017.
 Three days later, on 27 April 2017, the band released the album's first single, "J-Boy" (an acronym for "Just Because of You").
 This was followed by the release of the title track, "Ti Amo", on 18 May 2017 and the single "Goodbye Soleil" on 2 June 2017, a week before the album's release.
 Phoenix toured worldwide to promote the release of Ti Amo.

 The band performed residency shows in Paris, New York City, Los Angeles, Tokyo, and Mexico City titled, "A Very Speciale Night with Phoenix".
 It featured exclusive merchandise, Phoenix vending machine, gelato (food selection varied at shows), discoteca after party, live music, special guests, and Phoenix sake.

 In 2017, Phoenix collaborated with Tatenokawa, Inc., a brewery from Yamagata Prefecture, Japan, as a tribute for their late friend Toshiro Kuroda, a Japanese restaurateur who ran a store in Paris called Workshop Isse which offered food and sake from Japan.
 This store was on the ground floor of Christian Mazzalai's apartment building, which is how he became friends with Kuroda.
 During the band's Japan tour while promoting Bankrupt!, Kuroda took the band to visit sake breweries in Japan, one of which was Tatenokawa, Inc.

 Phoenix and Tatenokawa, Inc. created Phoenix Sake Collection, which features Tatenokawa Phoenix (also referred to as Rainbow Label) and Sparkling sake.
 The Sparking sake was created to commemorate the band's 20th anniversary.
 The collection also featured limited-edition brews: Tatenokawa Junmai Daiginjo, Kaze no Mori Junmai Daiginjo (from Nara Prefecture), and Sohomare Junmai Ginjo (from Tochigi Prefecture).
 The bottles were wrapped in a hand-dyed washcloth featuring illustrations of the band and sake logo.
 A portion of the sales were donated to the Japanese Red Cross.

+In 2019, Phoenix released the biography Liberté, Egalité, Phoenix!, written by Laura Snapes.